microsoft/TypeScript/doc/spec.md

 * Where expressions contained within *e* would be contextually typed, they are instead inferentially typed.
 * When a function expression is inferentially typed (section [4.9.3](#4.9.3)) and a type assigned to a parameter in that expression references type parameters for which inferences are being made, the corresponding inferred type arguments to become ***fixed*** and no further candidate inferences are made for them.
-* If *e* is an expression of a function type that contains exactly one generic call signature and no other members, and *T* is a function type with exactly one non-generic call signature and no other members, then any inferences made for type parameters referenced by the parameters of *T*’s call signature are ***fixed***, and *e*’s type is changed to a function type with *e*’s call signature instantiated in the context of *T*’s call signature (section [3.8.5](#3.8.5)).
+* If *e* is an expression of a function type that contains exactly one generic call signature and no other members, and *T* is a function type with exactly one non-generic call signature and no other members, then any inferences made for type parameters referenced by the parameters of *T*'s call signature are ***fixed***, and *e*'s type is changed to a function type with *e*'s call signature instantiated in the context of *T*'s call signature (section [3.8.5](#3.8.5)).

 An example: